FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 # Background Size

-In newer browsers, we can use `background-size`:
+We can also use the `background-size` property to control the size of our background images:

 ```css
 body {